-In Australia it's estimated approximately 200 melanomas and 34,000 other skin cancers diagnosed each year are the result of UV damage in the workplace.
+In Australia, it’s estimated approximately 200 melanomas and 34,000 other skin cancers diagnosed each year are the result of UV exposure in the workplace.

-Implementing a comprehensive sun protection program, which includes a range of simple protective measures, can prevent UV-related injuries and reduce the suffering and costs associated with skin cancer – including reduced productivity, morale and financial returns.
+Implementing a comprehensive sun protection program, which includes a range of simple protective measures, can prevent UV-related injuries.
+It can also reduce the suffering and costs associated with skin cancer such as reduced productivity, morale and financial returns.

 The International Agency for Research on Cancer (IARC) classifies ultraviolet (UV) radiation as a Group 1 Carcinogen, which means it’s known to cause cancer in humans.
 This is the same risk category as asbestos and tobacco.